What are dental implants?

 When you suffer the loss of a tooth, the best option is to have it replaced with a dental implant, which is permanently fused to the jawbone.
 With the implant serving as the tooth root, an abutment connects a dental crown to the implant to create the appearance of a natural tooth.
 All the abutments and dental crowns that Dr. Sands uses are metal-free to produce the most long-lasting and aesthetically pleasing results for your smile.

 The advantages of dental implants include:

 A typical dental implant process occurs over three stages, including:

 The dental implant is placed beneath the gums and a temporary tooth replacement.
 The implant is buried flush with the bone and is kept underneath the gums to protect it while the area heals and the implant bonds to the jawbone.

 Three to six months later, after the implant has bonded to the jawbone, a mold is taken to fabricate a custom abutment and crown.
-Two weeks later, the abutment and crown are placed to complete the permanent dental implant.
+The abutment will be made of zirconium, and both the abutment and crown will be entirely metal-free.